cssbristol/cssbristol.co.uk/_tutorials/ssh.md

 - MacOS
 - Linux subsystem for Windows

-They should, in theory, work on Windows using Powershell.
+They should, *in theory*, work on Windows using Powershell.

 ## Setting up
 We're going to set up a nice environment for us to SSH into each lab machine with relatively little head ache